Here are some pictures I took on June 2, 2001 when I prepared an appetizer-style salmon using a brown sugar brine and

 If you're in a hurry and want to speed pellicle formation, just place the fish in front of an electric fan.

-Just before putting the salmon in the cooker, I sprinkled each piece with a little bit of kosher salt, dark brown sugar, dill weed, granulated garlic, and onion powder.
+Just before putting the salmon in the cooker, I sprinkled each piece with a little bit of kosher salt, dark brown sugar, dill weed, granulated garlic powder, and onion powder.

 Firing The WSM

 At 11:35am, while waiting for the salmon to dry, I fired up a full Weber chimney of Kingsford charcoal briquettes.
 Within 25 minutes the coals were hot and I dumped them into the charcoal chamber.
 I did not add any additional briquettes.

 I assembled the cooker and put the empty, foil-lined water pan in place.
 I closed all the bottom vents and left the lid vent wide open.